Read time 3 minutes

 Along with the above error an event regarding it is added in MS-Windows-Hyper-V-VMMS-Admin log, like mentioned below:

 When the Cluster Shared Volume on which the Virtual Machines are configured runs out of space, it leads a paused state.

-The obvious solution this issue is to free the disk space on the virtual hard drives.
-Also, you can think of moving the VHD files to a different location.
+The primary solution to address this issue is to free up disk space on the virtual hard drives.
+Additionally, consider relocating the VHD files to an alternative location as a potential workaround.